imake-ds-team/svelteboard/README.md

 An imageboard created with Svelte.
 No client-side Javascript so is safe for TOR and other applications.

+## Why Svelteboard?
+Other imageboard software requires that you fumble around with MariaDB, PHP, and a host of other software.
+With this, all you have to do is fill out your .env, type `npm install`, and run a few scripts in a Supabase instance.
+It's that simple.

+Additionally, there's no client-side Javascript in this software, making it ideal for applications like TOR, which don't permit any client-side Javascript at all.

 ## Deployment

 Deploying other people's software, especially the ones you find in their GitHub repos, is a huge pain in the ass.
 If something in here confuses you, please open an issue or DM me!